This article originally ran February 8, 2023, and was updated December 9, 2025.

 3. Basic infection prevention measures can help you avoid strep throat.

 If you can’t wash your hands, use an alcohol-based hand sanitizer.
 If you’re going to be in a crowd, consider wearing a mask.
-Eat healthy and get enough rest.
+Eat healthy foods and get enough rest.

 If you are around someone who is sick, consider wearing a mask and make sure you wash your hands often, especially before eating or preparing food.